Mom’s Best Zucchini Bread Recipe (Moist and Pillowy Soft!)

 • Ground cinnamon: Next, we’ll add a distinct and delightful flavor profile to the bread with some cinnamon.
 It has a warm, sweet, aromatic flavor that pairs perfectly with the vanilla.

-• Sugar: On top of adding just the right amount of sweetness, sugar keeps the bread moist too.
+• Granulated or Organic Sugar: On top of adding just the right amount of sweetness, sugar keeps the bread moist too.
 Even just a teaspoon helps the texture and structure of the bread also.

 • Brown sugar: The last dry ingredient we’ll need is brown sugar.
 It gives a deliciously sweet molasses-like flavor that caramelizes perfectly while baking.